kwynncom/nano-php-extension/README.md

 bash build.sh

+This will take a few seconds with a bunch of output.
+Then you'll get to the following:

-The result should be a PHP var_dump with working functions, ending in something like: array(2) {
+The end result should be a PHP var_dump with working functions, ending in something like: array(2) {
   ["s"]=>
   int(1625009669)